All Interlocking TilesCompare all interlocking tile options for outdoor patio flooring

 - Very resistant to attack by decay fungi and insects

-- Can be used in the most highly exposed and severe climatic conditions including snow and ice
+- Can be used for outdoor patio flooring in the most highly exposed and severe climatic conditions, including snow and ice

 - Hard wearing and scratch resistant – suitable for commercial applications